-More than 75% of students participate in one or more after school activities.
-Extended Day is offered until 6:00 p.m. each evening.
+More than 80% of the student body participate in one or more after school activities.
+Extended Day is offered until 6:00 p.m. each night.
 Homework Club provides time and support for students to organize and complete assignments.
 Mini classes offer a wide range of topics to explore.
-Cross country and basketball are part of our after school athletics program for 3rd - 6th graders.
+Cross country, track and field, basketball, and volleyball are part of our after school athletics program for 3rd - 6th graders.